 Another challenge of the sequential explanatory design is the possibility of a researcher having different samples and different sample sizes when merging two data sets.
-Both the quantitative and qualitative phases employ different sampling techniques and sizes; therefore, merging the two might be problematic for one who is not an expert.
+Both the quantitative and qualitative phases employ differentersmypling apphoisures and sizes a

 To overcome these challenges of the design, I did an extensive study of how to combine these two methods in a single study and this provided me with relevant knowledge and skills (expertise) which subsequently led to the successful completion of this study.
 The different instruments, samples, sampling techniques and sample sizes were merged successfully with no difficulty by following the recommended (set) rules.
 Also, even though the process was complex and time consuming, the researcher made judicious use of the time that was available to her for the study.
 This became a solid reason for the adoption (application) of this design in spite of its weaknesses.